mafi2/mafi2.github.io/projects.md

 ---

 #### Galaxy Detection and Classification in the Hubble Deep Field
-Project for the "Deep Vision" Course at Heidelberg University (Jul.
+Project for the "Deep Vision" course at Heidelberg University (Jul.
 2020)

 <p style='text-align: justify;'>
 The problem formulation and solving was created in a team of 2.
 The problem can be separated into a classification and